CharlesIrvineKC/mozart/guides/home_loan.md

 # Home Loan Example

 In this guide we will construct and execute a somewhat more complex process model than we have dealt with thus far.
-We will mainly use **user tasks** because they allow use to easily control of the process execution path during process exploration.
+We will mainly use **user tasks** because they allow us to easily control of the process execution path during process execution.

 We will create a process model applying for a home loan from a bank.
-It will be highly simplified compared to the actual process used by lending institutions, but complicated enough for our purposes here.
+It will be highly simplified compared to the actual process, but complicated enough for our purposes here.

 Here is a summary of the loan approval process: